Sogranar/dicebot/README.md

 Rename stat.pkl.template -> stat.pkl

-It is where throw statistics will be stored Now you can run the bot with: python dice-bot.py
+It is where throw statistics will be stored

+Now you can run the bot with *python dice-bot.py*

 ## Usage: